EricBorba/StorageFailurePredictor/README.md

 ### Summary

-This section outlines the setup of MongoDB for handling SSD and HDD data, including data population, basic operations, querying, and performance optimization strategies.
+This notebook outlines the setup of MongoDB for handling SSD and HDD data, including data population, basic operations, querying, and performance optimization strategies.
 These steps are crucial for effectively managing and analyzing large datasets in MongoDB.

 ### Data Processing and Exporting for HDD
-This notebook addresses HDD data processing and export methods.
+This notebook focuses on methods for processing and exporting HDD data.

 **Content**:
-1. **HDD Data Characteristics**:
-   - **Different Failure Mechanisms**: Comparison between HDD and SSD failures.
-   - **Key Factors**:
-     - **Mechanical Wear**: Moving parts are prone to wear and tear.
-     - **Environmental Factors**: Vibration, temperature, and humidity can impact HDD reliability.
+1. **Extracting HDD Metrics**:
+   - **Key Metrics**: Extraction of critical metrics such as failure rates, reallocated sectors, uncorrectable errors, number of blocks written, command timeouts, uncorrectable sector count, current pending sector, and timestamps from specific HDD models stored in a MongoDB database.

 2. **Data Processing Techniques**:
-   - **Data Cleaning**: Removing noise and irrelevant data points.
+   - **Data Cleaning**: Removing noise and irrelevant data points for clarity.
-   - **Normalization**: Scaling data to ensure consistency in analysis.
+   - **Normalization**: Scaling data to ensure consistency across analyses.
-   - **Feature Selection**: Identifying important metrics like spindle speed, seek errors, and reallocated sectors.
+   - **Feature Selection**: Identifying and selecting important metrics for further analysis.

 3. **Data Export Methods**:
-   - **Efficient Data Export**: Methods that ensure seamless integration with analytical tools.
+   - **Efficient Data Export**: Techniques for seamless integration with analytical tools.
-   - **Common Formats**: CSV, JSON, and database entries (e.g., MongoDB).
+   - **Common Formats**: Exporting data into CSV files for subsequent exploratory analysis.

 4. **Tools and Frameworks**:
-   - **Python Libraries**: Utilization of pandas for data manipulation.
+   - **Python Libraries**: Utilizing pandas for robust data manipulation.
-   - **MongoDB**: Storing and querying large datasets efficiently.
+   - **MongoDB**: Efficiently storing and querying large datasets.

 ### Exploratory Analysis HDD